-Picking the starting attributes for your character is always a tough job.
+Picking the starting attributes for your character is always a tough job, whether you're new to the game or returning to a new save.
 When you’ve not had a chance to dig into the rest of the game and get a feel for your expertise, it’s difficult to know where to assign your points.

 You can only raise the Skills that an Attribute sits over to the same level as the Attribute - so it’s important to distribute your points into your most used skills.

 To help, we’ll run through how the different Attributes affect your character going forward.

 Cyberpunk 2077 Starting Attributes